arpg/Documentation/Installation/README.md

 #### OpenCV

-1. Get an install OpenCV from http://opencv.org/downloads.html.
+1. Get an install OpenCV from http://opencv.org/downloads.html or using your system's package management software.
 2. Make sure variable `CUDA_HOST_COMPILER` is set either to gcc-4.6 or clang (and not just gcc or cc).
 3. If OpenCV version is 2.4.9 and you get this error